 For validation purposes, we base our study on the work of Zheng et al. and Vedula et al:

-Therefore, the ideal models of the left ventricle (LV) for our simulations are taken directly from these references and are shown in the following figure.
+The ideal models of the left ventricle (LV) for our simulations are taken directly from these references and are shown in the following figure.
 These models essentially represent an idealization of the ventricular cavity with two tubes attached to simulate inflow and outflow through the mitral and aortic valves, respectively.

 The computational framework used in this study is designed to solve the Navier-Stokes equations, assuming that blood behaves as an incompressible non-Newtonian fluid.
 We choose laminar flow conditions that are particularly effective in capturing the vortical features of the diastolic phase of the cardiac cycle.
 Boundary conditions are a critical aspect; therefore, wall motion, inflow and outflow are set to match the ventricular flow rate curve extracted from references.
 A grid convergence study was performed to ensure that the simulations were fine-tuned.